Budget 2021: Rs 75,000 Crore Allocated For Farmers | A Quick Recap of PM Kisan Samman Nidhi Yojana

 1. Notably, farmers belonging to any Indian state are eligible under this scheme.
-Also Read - Budget 2021: FM Sitharaman Announces Voluntary Vehicle Scrapping Policy to Phase Out Old Vehicles
+Also Read - Budget Session LIVE: Opposition Set to Corner Government Over Farm Laws, Budget 2021 in Parliament Today

 3. The Income Support was previously given only to farmer families who have cultivable land up to 2 hectares.